-To ensure that children who are subject to multi-agency plans are supported by the school as defined in that plan.
+We ensure that children who are subject to multiagency plans are supported by the school as defined in that plan.

-We are fully committed to safeguarding the welfare of children in care, previously looked after children and care leavers.
+We are fully committed to safeguarding the welfare of children in care, (previously known as looked after children) and care leavers.

-To develop and deliver the PSHE curriculum to create opportunities for children to develop the skills they need to recognise and stay safe from harm including Domestic Violence and Abuse (DVA), Child exploitation including sexual and criminal, Serious violence, Trafficking, Gangs and knife Crime, Radicalisation, Female Genital mutilation (FGM), Honour based Violence (HBV) and Forced Marriage (FM), Online/Social Media Safety.
+To develop and deliver the PSHE curriculum to create opportunities for children to develop the skills they need to recognise and stay safe from harm including Domestic Violence and Abuse (DVA), Child exploitation including sexual and criminal, Modern day slavery, Serious violence, Trafficking, Gangs and knife Crime, Radicalisation, Female Genital mutilation (FGM), Honour based Violence (HBV) and Forced Marriage (FM), Online/Social Media Safety.
 They will be supported to calculate risk and be made aware of the range of support available to them.